 Interest in the therapeutic applications of iPSCs arises from their diverse ability to differentiate into a range of cell types.
 In addition to the cell therapy applications described above, iPSC research is increasingly focusing on drug development and discovery, toxicological screening, disease modeling, and precision medicine.

-To learn more, view the “Global Induced Pluripotent Stem Cell (iPSC) Industry Report 2018-19.”
+To learn more about this exciting market, view the “Global Induced Pluripotent Stem Cell (iPSC) Industry Report – Market Size, Trends, and Forecasts, 2023.”

 What trends are you seeing with iPSC-derived cells and tissues?
 Add your thoughts in the comments below.